zizoumunoz/zizoumunoz/README.md

 I specialize in C/C++, C#, and Java.

-My top current active project is Station 93, a terminal style game inspired on the tabletop RPG 'Traveller' and the original Rogue from 1980.
+My top current active project is Station 93, a terminal style game inspired by the tabletop RPG 'Traveller' and the original Rogue from 1980.

 I also like making my own build scripts using powershell so I can get more familiar with compiling/linking!
 If you want to build any of my C/C++ projects,